GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 examining `self.crossOriginIsolated`.
 (This works on Firefox but has yet to be implemented in Chrome).

 This article shows how to use these new headers.
-In a follow-up article provide more background and context.
+In a follow-up article I will provide more background and context.

 {% Aside %}
-This article is aimed at those who would like to get their websites ready for using `SharedArrayBuffer`, WebAssembly Threads, `performance.measureMemory` or the JS Self-Profiling API in a more robust manner across browser platforms.
+This article is aimed at those who would like to get their websites ready for using `SharedArrayBuffer`, WebAssembly Threads, `performance.measureMemory()` or the JS Self-Profiling API in a more robust manner across browser platforms.
 {% endAside %}

 {% Aside 'key-term' %}
-This article will use many similar-sounding terminologies.
-To make things clearer, let's enumerate them first:
+This article uses many similar-sounding terminologies.
+To make things clearer, let's define them first:

 * [COEP: Cross Origin Embedder Policy](https://wicg.github.io/cross-origin-embedder-policy/)